usharesoft/appcenter-docs/admin/en/source/pages/install/repository-setup.rst

 You can set up the UForge Repository either:

-	* on a shared storage
+	* on a shared storage.
+Refer to :ref:`repository-shared-storage`.
-	* on a local storage
+	* on a local storage.
+Refer to :ref:`repository-local-storage`.